gwensalaun/ECBP/README.md

 Usage
 =======================================

+Move to the main directory, and use the following command:

-python3 compare.py ex1.bpmn ex2.bpmn box|full
+$ python3 compare.py ex1.bpmn ex2.bpmn box|full

 where